-Medicare beneficiaries in Arizona who need help paying for Medicare-related expenses may want to consider enrolling in a Medicare Supplement plan (also referred to as a Medigap plan).
-Medigap plans in Arizona are available through private insurance companies, and they generally provide help with expenses incurred under Original Medicare, Part A and Part B, like copayments, coinsurance, deductibles, and other out-of-pocket costs.
-As an Arizona resident, you may have a number of Medigap plan options, usually depending on the zip code in which you live.
+Medicare beneficiaries in Arizona who need help paying for Original Medicare expenses may want to consider enrolling in a Medicare Supplement plan (also referred to as a Medigap plan).
+Medigap plans in Arizona are available through private insurance companies, and they can help with expenses incurred under Original Medicare, Part A and Part B, like copayments, coinsurance, deductibles, and other out-of-pocket costs.
+As an Arizona resident, you may have a number of Medigap plan options, usually depending on the zip code you live in.

 There are 10 standardized Medigap plans available in 47 states, each of them labeled with a letter (such as A, B, C, D, F, G, K, L, M, and N), with plans of the same letter offering the same benefits.
 Massachusetts, Minnesota, and Wisconsin offer Medicare Supplement plans that differ from the 10 standardized plans available in Arizona and the rest of the country.

-In Arizona and the rest of the United States, Medigap plans do not offer prescription drug coverage, so you may want to enroll in a stand-alone Medicare Part D Prescription Drug Plan to receive coverage for drug expenses.
-Medicare Part D Prescription Drug Plans in Arizona are available through private insurance companies and, like Medicare Supplement insurance, work alongside Original Medicare.
+In Arizona and the rest of the United States, Medigap plans do not offer prescription drug coverage, so you may want to enroll in a stand-alone Medicare Part D Prescription Drug Plan to receive coverage for prescription drug expenses.
+Medicare Part D Prescription Drug Plans in Arizona are available through Medicare-approved private insurance companies and, like Medicare Supplement insurance, work alongside Original Medicare.

 |Medicare Supplement Plans|